googlefonts/googlefonts.github.io/gf-guide/metadata.md

 The `menu` subset is the characters of the font family name (defined above) and is used in font picker UIs to render the font name in itself.

 The subsets must be sorted in alphabetical order.
-The possible values are the same the available `nam` files.
-For example, if a `nam` file is named `chorasmian_unique-glyphs.nam` the key in `METADATA.pb` would be `subsets: "chorasmian"` (the `nam` file path without "_unique-glyphs.nam")
+The possible values are the same as the available `nam` files.
+For example, if a `nam` file is named `chorasmian_unique-glyphs.nam`, the key in `METADATA.pb` would be `subsets: "chorasmian"` (the `nam` file path without "_unique-glyphs.nam")

 ### primary script